ealwaise/Obstacle-Studio-2.0/README.md

 # Introduction
 This is a GUI for designing bound obstacles in Starcraft: Remastered.
+Here is a video demonstrating the construction of and trigger generation for a basic "1-2" obstacle:

 https://github.com/user-attachments/assets/240fdd5a-ebf0-46bb-be3b-20cc4e9758f6